SHARE

 How security giants fell victim to their own trust

 Scope matters here, and so does who got hit.
-22 companies have confirmed impact from the supply chain breach, but more than 700 organizations were affected, including Cloudflare, Zscaler, Palo Alto Networks, and PagerDuty.
+Twenty-two companies have confirmed impact from the supply chain breach, but more than 700 organizations were affected, including Cloudflare, Zscaler, Palo Alto Networks, and PagerDuty.

 With the stolen tokens in hand, the adversary moved with intent.
-They systematically queried Salesforce environments between August 8 and 18, counted records, mapped object structures, then pulled bulk exports.
+They systematically queried Salesforce environments between Aug.
+8 and 18, counted records, mapped object structures, then pulled bulk exports.
 Data taken included customer contacts, support case content, account records, and possibly embedded secrets such as API keys or cloud credentials.

 Cloudflare revealed that attackers accessed Salesforce data and obtained 104 Cloudflare API tokens, though no suspicious activity was seen on those tokens.
 Meanwhile, attackers actively scanned acquired data for high value access, think AWS keys, VPN creds, Snowflake tokens.